 We are continuously looking to implement new products and services, offer the latest technology, while maintaining a safe and sound environment for you and your money.
 We care about your well-being and strive to assist you with your needs.

-Our Current Field of Membership (how you can be eligible to open an account/join the credit union) is based on employment in the public safety fields (Police, Fire, EMS, Ambulance and appointed officials of the western Pennsylvania municipalities and boroughs).
+Our Current Field of Membership (how you can be eligible to open an account/join the credit union) is based on employment in the public safety fields (appointed officials of the western Pennsylvania municipalities and boroughs).
 Members of the Fraternal Order of Police #1 and #91 are also eligible.
 Feel free to call the credit union to see if you are eligible for our services.